AAYusuf/myShop/README.md

 ## mySHop

-A general marketplace project i am working.
+A landing page for general marketplace for online vendors project.
+Built with:

+React
+Bootstrap